 The above recipes using old bread are the ones I make most often.
 Dry bread can be also used to make:

-Homemade croutons are easy to make and great addition to soups and salads.
+Homemade croutons are easy to make and a great addition to soups and salads.
 Cube stale bread slices and bake them on a tray in the oven or in a pan on the stove until golden, mixing occasionally.
 Optionally, season the cubes with herbs, spices and little olive oil before baking.

 10. As a substitute for pastry for mini quiches, as on the photo below: